-The functions to be performed by a remuneration committee under the ASX Best Practice Recommendations are currently performed by the full Board, except that Executive Directors are required to absent themselves from that part of any meeting where executive Directors' remuneration is discussed, and this is reflected in the written policy setting out the responsibilities of the Board.
-Having regard to the number of members currently comprising the Company's Board, the Board does not consider it appropriate to delegate these responsibilities to a sub-committee.
+Having regard to the number of members currently comprising the Company's Board, the Board considers the size and composition of the Audit Committee to be appropriate.
 These arrangements will be reviewed periodically by the Board to ensure that they continue to be appropriate to the Company's circumstances.